TheGag96/USM-eM/README.md

 ## Our Discord Server!
 **Join our Discord server here: https://discord.gg/9zzpnrc**

+**Find our GBATemp thread here https://gbatemp.net/threads/unnamed-smash-4-3ds-wii-u-wip-mod-project.440007/**

-This server is the place to be for anything related to our mod.
+The Discord server is the place to be for anything related to our mod.
 You can make suggestions, contribute your ideas, find other people to play with, and more!
 ## Changelog
 **Coming soon!**